gitter-badger/nexus-2/README.md

 # nexus

-As a developer, I need to know how to download all existing records.
+As a developer, I want to know how to download all existing records.

-As a developer, I need to learn how to download a records that are within a specific date range.
+As a developer, I want to learn how to download a records that are within a specific date range.

-As a Developer, I need to view the API source code.
+As a Developer, I want to view the API source code.

-As a Developer, I need to provide API feedback.
+As a Developer, I want to provide API feedback.